 A dram which appears at first a little feisty on the nose, but then proves to be altogether mellower on the palate.
 A good example of a young, spirit-led, as opposed to cask-dominated, coastal single malt.
-Certainly offers a glimpse of the potential quality of future releases, but it is also a highly enjoyable little firecracker of a dram in it’s own right.
-Wolfburn strikes me as one of the more promising of the newer distilleries and I have a feeling we could be seeing some great things from them in future.
+Certainly offers a glimpse of the potential quality of future releases, but it is also a highly enjoyable little firecracker of a dram in its own right.
+Wolfburn is an interesting proposition and one that will be fascinating to watch as it develops in the years ahead.

 *If the whisky reviewed in this article has caught your eye, you can buy it from Master of Malt here.
 Please be aware that as an affiliate I can be paid a small commission on any purchases you make after following links from my page.
 The whisky is also available from several other excellent retailers.